Camp Exchange USA

 Choose your role at Camp...

-Be a camp counselor, interested in gaining real-world experience working with kids?
+Work abroad as a camp counselor, interested in gaining real-world experience working with kids?

 Be an educator, mentor, and leader to a group of kids for up to ten weeks, develop important skills and gain critical work experience in the education field.
-No matter which role you choose, you will be an ambassador for your country, discover America through one of its most unique traditions, and develop skills like critical thinking and leadership that will serve you throughout life.
+No matter which role you choose, you will be an ambassador for your country.
+Discover America through one of its most unique traditions, and develop skills like critical thinking and leadership that will serve you throughout life.

 As a camp counselor, you will be placed in one of two roles: